JeuJeus/blog/content/blog/history/sending-linux-commands-to-your-modem.md

 AT+LINUXCMD=
 {% endhighlight %}

-This functionality permits the sending of instructions to a Linux instance within the modem's firmware, independent of the visible operating system of the device.[2]
+This functionality permits the sending of instructions trough modem's firmware to be executed on the host, bypassing the security controls of the operating system of the device.[2]
 As we shall observe in the forthcoming examples, employing this particular instruction to obtain RCE may not even be necessary.

 ## Vulnerabilities and Attack Vectors